 Growing basil is very cost effective.
 A small, 1/2 oz bunch of fresh basil at the grocery store might cost $2-$3.
 An average sized basil plant might cost $3 to grow, including the cost of seeds, water and fertilizer.
 Your own basil plant can easily produce 5-8oz of fresh basil, sometimes much more, depending on the variety and growing conditions.

-Plan on growing one basil plant for each member of your household.
-This will provide enough fresh basil throughout the growing season.
+Plan on growing at least one basil plant for each member of your household.
+This will usually provide enough fresh basil throughout the growing season.
 If you want additional basil for drying, freezing or making lots of pesto, grow an additional couple of plants.
 If you have too much, you can always give away the extras to friends and neighbors.
+Since the plants don't take up much space and are hardy, just about everyone can find a little bit of space to grow a few basil plants if they wish.

 How you intend to use your basil will determine which varieties to plant.
 Some varieties are especially tender with a mild flavor.
 These varieties are best used fresh or in making pesto.
 Other varieties have a slightly tougher texture and more pronounced taste and aroma.
 They can be used for drying and seasoning a wide variety of food or making potpourri.
-Basil and tomatoes are an excellent flavor combination.
+Basil and tomatoes are an excellent flavor combination and basil is a key ingredient in most Italian tomato sauce recipes.
+Basil can also be used in a wide variety of other recipes, both sweet and savory.
 In addition, we personally love the combination of basil and berries (especially strawberries, raspberries and blackberries) and it also pairs very well with watermelon.
-Basil can also be used in a wide variety of other recipes, both sweet and savory.

 Click here to move from our Growing Basil main page to our Planting Basil page